14 MIN READ

 A useful way of making goals more powerful is to use the SMART mnemonic.
 While there are plenty of variants (some of which we've included in parenthesis), SMART usually stands for:

-For example, instead of having "To sail around the world" as a goal, it's more powerful to say "To have completed my trip around the world by December 31, 2015."
+For example, instead of having "to sail around the world" as a goal, it's more powerful to use the SMART goal "To have completed my trip around the world by December 31, 2027."
 Obviously, this will only be attainable if a lot of preparation has been completed beforehand!

 The following broad guidelines will help you to set effective, achievable goals: